Shamrock Holdings: History

 In 1999, Shamrock Holdings of California Inc. (SH/CA) finished building its Manhattan Beach Studios at an estimated cost of $82 million.
 The studios included 14 sound stages, eight production office buildings, and Media Center, a 60,000-square-foot office building.
 Raleigh Enterprises was hired to manage the studio.
 Ronald Flesch, a real estate developer, and Alice Neuhauser, a motion picture financier, sued SH over the studio claiming that it was their idea they brought to Shamrock in a joint venture deal and that Shamrock cut them out of the project.

 In November 2003, SH/CA sold its Manhattan Beach Studios to Oak Tree Capital Management Co. for about $100 million.

 From 2003 to 2005, Shamrock was an instrumental force in the SaveDisney campaign and the ouster of Michael Eisner as CEO of The Walt Disney Company.
 As of 2003 Roy E. Disney held about 1% of Disney stock through Shamrock Holdings.
 This made him the third largest individual stakeholder of Disney stock.

 Shamrock Holdings' Capital Growth Fund purchased an 80% stake in the Harlem Globetrotters in September 2005 with the intent to increase merchandising and other income.
 By November, Shamrock Capital Advisors raised $125 million towards possible investments in Israeli companies from Israeli and U.S. pension funds, insurance companies and commercial banks.

 In July 2006 one of Roy E. Disney's daughters, Abigail, became Vice Chairman of Shamrock.
 In October, Shamrock Activist Value Fund sued iPass Inc., a SH holding, to turn over boardroom records over failure to fire their CEO and mismanagement of a takeover.

 In March 2007 the corporation's Capital Growth Fund invested $50 million into Real D company, a 3D movie equipment manufacturer.

 Shamrock Holdings bought a 5.5% stake in Texas Industries in 2008.
 Shamrock revealed in December 2008 that it held a 5.7% share of Arris Group.
 In October 2009, SH won a shareholders proxy fight at Texas Industries, of which SH owns 10%, over management performance.
 The corporation took a stake in West Pharmaceutical Service by December 2009.
 Other holdings in 2009 were Coinstar, Websense, and Magellan Health Services.
 Roy E. Disney died on December 16, 2009.

 In October 2018, Shamrock Capital acquired the songwriting catalogue of music producers Stargate.
 Sony/ATV Music Publishing will continue to administer the catalogue.

 Shamrock's music catalogue includes the catalogue of dance label Om Records, and the Bass Brothers' production royalties for Eminem.

 On February 12, 2019, Shamrock sold its assets on INgrooves to Universal Music Group.

 In June 2020, Shamrock acquired the advertising trade publication Adweek from Canadian private equity firm Beringer Capital.

 In November 2020, Shamrock acquired ownership of the master recordings of Taylor Swift's first six studio albums from Big Machine Records (2006–2017), which itself had been sold to media manager Scooter Braun's Ithaca Ventures.
-In May 2025, Swift announced on her social media that she had re-acquired the rights to all content previously held by Shamrock.
+In May 2025, Swift announced on her social media that she had acquired the rights to all content previously held by Shamrock.